a5rojas/diffusion-forcing-scheduling-timeseries/README.md

 ## Visualizing Results

-We have several visualization techniques of the average distributions of actions, for example
+We have several visualization techniques of the average distributions of actions, for example, which are found in `logging_utils.py` that get called from
+`exp_base.py`